A Simple Approach to Jointly Rank Passages and Select Relevant Sentences in the OBQA Context

 \section{Experiment}

 In this section, we first describe the training setup, and then introduce two baselines.
 We evaluate the two baselines and our proposed joint model on the HotpotQA dataset. \citet{yang2018HotpotQA} provides two metrics for supporting facts evaluation, exact matching (EM) and F1 score.
 We also present the precision and recall of SP, and the exact matching of passages for detailed comparison.
-Meanwhile, we compare our model with the QUARK system~\cite{groeneveld2020simple}.
+We mainly compare our model with the QUARK system~\cite{groeneveld2020simple} since both QUARK and our method simply use language models without involving complicated reasoning models.
+For reference, we also present other state-of-the-art models in Table \ref{exp-result}.
 Lastly, we conduct an ablation study to show the effectiveness of the proposed similarity loss and consistent loss.